 - 12 ounces green candy melting wafers

 - Fluted pastry wheel or fluted cookie cutter

 You may also substitute ready-made fondant or marzipan.

-Preheat oven to 350 degrees F. Line 8 cups of a mini muffin tin with paper liners.
+Preheat oven to 350°F and line 8 cups of a mini cupcake tin with paper liners.

 Bake for 9 to 12 minutes, or until a toothpick inserted in the center comes out clean.
 Allow the cupcakes to cool completely.